FelixEder/goodseeds/README.md

 We have set up hosting on firebase (goodseeds.web.app) and we can easily deploy new builds to it from the CLI.

 A number of actions and reducers have been done for plants and reviews, such as addPlant, waterPlant and addReview. they have yet to be integrated into the whole app because some of the functionality have not been done yet.

 We have also created the necessary collections in Firestore that we will use.
 The structure in those collections may be updated as we discover new problems.

+We have managed to create a skeleton for connecting our reducers with the collections in Firestore.
+This means that when dispatching an action from our reducer, we can simultaneously call our database and add our data to the database.
+Furthermore, we can also retrieve the data from Firestore, with a special reducer.

 ### What we have yet to do

 At the moment we have only done wery basic styling.
 We will try to use bootstrap in order to create the styling for the app.

+We will also set up user authentication.

 ### Project file structure